Thiebosh/M1_dev_sec/README.md

 ## <u>General operation and features</u>

 #### General operation
-On the launch of the app a user will see a home page which contains our logo and some instructions.
+On the launch of the app a user will see a home page which contains our logo and some informations.
 On the click of the 'next' button, the login page is displayed.
 When a client wants to use our app he will on his first connection create his login and password which will be his until he cleared his local database.

 #### Features :

 - We added sounds and vibrations for a better user experience.
-Moreover, the user could choose if sound and vibrations preferences to have or not this feature.
+Moreover, the user can choose whatever he wants sound and vibrations or not.
-- The screenshots are forbidden in order to keep the user data secret.
+- The screen-shots are forbidden in order to keep the user data secret.
-- ...

-### Model and preview
-In order to have an idea of what we wanted to have as an application we did a model:
+- The user can create as many accounts as he wants.
+By defaults, theses accounts are not added online.
+When sent online and refreshed, created account's data will be replaced by randomly generated data.
+- The user can clear his whole database for simulate a new install of the application.
+Hey, it's a demonstrator, isn't it?

+### Preview model
+We started by make a draft of our application in order to respond to ours requirements :
 <img src="readme_ressources/model.png" alt="Model" style="zoom:20%;" />